sleetplayground/sleet_create/DOCS/AI+ME.md

 some Dependencies are in Dependencies.md

 Step 5 a little reset, look at step three for the all the funinally I want.

+Step 6, use typescipt and react doing most of the move myself then having ai help